 The most challenging part here is actually fitting the right area of the screen to capture.
 The options width and height need to be tested several times before you get the right alignment.
 Here are the options and the syntax of byzanz-record command:

-Peek is great piece of software that enables you to quickly record GIFs by selecting and recording piece of screen.
+Peek is a great piece of software that enables you to quickly record GIFs by selecting and recording a piece of screen.
 To get peek

 Installing the package

 # dpkg -i peek-0.7.2-Linux.deb